FAQ

 A Master of Divinity degree (or 72 hours of graduate credit from an accredited program) with a 3.5 or higher cumulative grade point average is expected.
 Students must demonstrate proficiency in Hebrew and Greek before admission and enrollment.

 Additionally, applicants must submit a statement of purpose indicating their rationale for pursuing graduate work in preaching.
-Applicants will also be required to submit two sermon manuscripts and DVD recordings of two preaching events.
-Selected students will be brought to campus for interviews in the final stage of selection.
+Applicants will also be required to submit two video recordings of preached sermons.
+They will submit one sermon from the Old Testament and another from the New Testament.

 What are the residency requirements for the program?

 Truett's PhD in Preaching program is comprised of intensive on-campus courses.
-Of those accepted into the program, at least two candidates will be in full-time residence.
+Of those accepted into the program, we seek to matriculate two candidates for full-time residence per year who will work as Graduate Assistants and provided with stipends.

 How many students are admitted to the program each year?